baldm0mma/programmingNotes/questions.md

 ### TCP vs HTTP?
   - HTTP is built on TCP.
 TCP is only really concerned with delivering packets of data, while HTTP is another protocol built on top of the TCP functionality.

+### JSON vs XML vs HTML?
+  - Marshall and unmarshall (Go)/serialize and deserialize/stringify and parse